ans-group/docs.ukfast.co.uk/source/ecloud/console.md

 ## Logging Out - Best Practice

 It is strongly recommended to log out when you are finished with the VM.
-This console allows you to log in to the VM directly from the MyUKFast website.
-As such, all contacts authorised to view your MyUKFast VMs will also be able to see the console.
+This console allows you to log in to the VM directly from the ANS Portal.
+As such, all contacts authorised to view your VMs will also be able to see the console.
 In the case of resellers, or those with non-technical contacts, logging out after use will prevent unauthorised access to the VMs via the console.

 ```eval_rst
    .. title:: eCloud VM Console